Your child learns more deeply when instruction is built around how their brain actually works.

 Learning Re-Engineered

-Through one-on-one tutoring and self-paced Learning Quests, we help students build reading and writing skills that stay.
-Everything is designed to help your child feel seen, capable, and confident.
+Through one-on-one tutoring, game-based learning, independent curriculum, and academic coaching, I help students in grades K through 12 become stronger readers, clearer writers, and independent learners.
+Everything here is designed to help your child feel seen, capable, and confident.